-- A. Overview Changes the view to the Applications overview page.
-This shows the applications that have been defined within ALM.
-This is the default view. - B. Access and permissions Changes the view to the access rights and permissions page. - C. Edit view Define the columns that are displayed.
-You can then show or hide the columns using the toggle switches. - D. Filter Filter the information that is displayed.
-You can then turn on the required filters and enter or select the appropriate information for display, for example, you could turn on the Active filter. - E. Save view Save your current column settings.
-You can enter a name for your view to make it easily identifiable when loading views. - F. Load view Load a saved view.
-You can select the required view and click Apply. - G. Add new Add a new application. - H. Edit Edit the details of the selected application. - I. Status This icon changes when you select an application based on the status of the application.
+- A. Edit view Define the columns that are displayed.
+You can then show or hide the columns using the toggle switches. - B. Filter Filter the information that is displayed.
+You can turn on the required filters and enter or select the appropriate information for display, for example, you could turn on the Active filter. - C. Save view Save your current column settings.
+You can enter a name for your view to make it easily identifiable when loading views. - D. Load view Load a saved view.
+You can select the required view and click Apply. - E. Add new Add a new application. - F. Edit Edit the details of the selected application. - G. Retire/Re-instate A check mark allows you to make a retired application active, and a cross allows you to retire an application.
+See Retire and reinstate an application for more information.